Choosing Responsibility Over Appearances

 A job can pay bills and still bankrupt a household emotionally.

-I wasn't willing to pretend tht tradeoff didn't exist.
+I was not willing to pretend that tradeoff did not exist.

 Writing Became the Most Accountable Option